artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

     * patch
     * libssl-devel

-2. Download the whole RVfpga-sim-addons folder as well as [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-download-page-en/).
+2. Download the whole *RVfpga-sim-addons* folder as well as [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-download-page-en/).

-3. Download the libwebsockets library compiled for Windows, which is provided in Releases as a zip file called LibWebSockets_Windows10.zip.
+3. Download the websockets library compiled for Windows, which is provided in Releases as a zip file called *LibWebSockets_Windows10.zip*.
    - Unzip the file and move the whole folder (*LibWebSockets_Windows10*) into the current folder (*RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo*).
    - Then, add to the PATH environment system variable the route to folder *RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/LibWebSockets_Windows10/libwebsockets/build/bin*.
    - Finally, in a Cygwin terminal, go into the current folder and copy the library to the Cygwin System: